monk-io/docs/_mkdocs/docs/use-cases.md

 Templates are written in MonkScript, a composable and scriptable flavor of YAML that lets you define your stack at any complexity level, with just a few lines of code:

-**Single containers** pick ready-to-compose databases, APIs and services from the Hub.
+: **Single containers**: pick ready-to-compose databases, APIs and services from the Hub.
 These are classified as `runnable` templates:

 ```
 ❯ monk list | grep runnable